controlplaneio/threat-modelling-zero-trust-talk/README.md

 ### Public S3 Bucket to Hold OIDC Discovery Data

 In a Production scenario, we would use a service such as the [Spire OIDC Discovery Provider](https://github.com/spiffe/spire/blob/main/support/oidc-discovery-provider/README.md) to expose JWT signing keys of our SPIRE server via the `/.well-known/openid-configuration` (for example, as per [SIRE AWS OIDC Authentication](https://spiffe.io/docs/latest/keyless/oidc-federation-aws/)).
-However, here we are only intended in demonstrating how all the underlying pieces fit together for threat modelling purposes.
+However, here we only intend to demonstrate how all the underlying pieces fit together for threat modelling purposes.
 As such, in order to limit the cloud infrastructure required to run this simple example, we will create a publicly readable S3 Bucket to host the `JWKS` and `openid-configuration` files:

 ```
 export OIDC_BUCKET_NAME="<Insert unique name here>"